Sakrac/x65/README.md

 ### Development Status

-Currently the assembler is in the first public revision and while features are tested individually it is fairly certain that untested combinations of features will indicate flaws and certain features are not in a complete state (such as the TEXT directive not bothering to convert ascii to petscii for example).
+Currently the assembler is in the first public revision and while features are tested individually it is fairly certain that untested combinations of features will indicate flaws and certain features are not in a complete state.

 **TODO**
 * Macro parameters should replace only whole words instead of any substring